colemanweber/firstrepo/README.md

 # firstrepo
-Test repository for my first use of GitHut
+Test repository for my first use of GitHub